 And since we’re cooking it at a super high temperature, it also helps it cook faster and gives us AMAZINGLY crispy skin – which we just love.

+Skip the wire rack!
 A lot of recipes that call for you to spatchcock a turkey have you place the turkey on a wire rack in a pan to allow the heat to circulate under the bird.
 The first two times I made a turkey like this, I did that.
 And it took me hours to clean those racks despite me spraying them with nonstick cooking spray beforehand.
+So, just skip that mess, and follow my next tip instead…

-Keep in mind, a reliable meat thermometer is crucial for this method – and any method, really.
+Use a reliable meat thermometer!
+A reliable meat thermometer is crucial for this method – and any method, really.
 It’s what allows us to cook the turkey through without overcooking it and drying it out.
-It’s a small investment, but will prove to be beneficial in many instances once you have it.
+It’s a small investment but will prove to be beneficial in many instances once you have it.
 I use this inexpensive model in the test kitchen (affiliate link).

 Recipe Card